fmi-basel/LSTree/example/README.md

 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree MultiNucleiSegmentationTask
 ```

+**Important!**

+- If no nuclei segmentation exist yet, use the partial annotations generated from the tracked seed as starting point (e.g. nuclei_weak_annot)
+    To do this,
+1) Run
+    ```bash
+    LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree NucleiSegmentationTrainingTask
+    ```
+   to trigger the generation of the partial labels.

+2)  After a first prediction has been generated, use the your viewer of choice ( [napari](napari.org), [ImageJ](imagej.net), etc ) to find files for fine tuning of the model.
+Alternative you can also use the [segmentation viewer](../notebooks/segmentation_viewer.ipynb) to pick and automatically copy files for correction in a separate folder.

 ## 5. Cell and lumen segmentation
 Cell and lumen segmentation also expand on the [RDCNet](https://github.com/fmi-basel/RDCNet) method.
-The semantic branch predicts 3 classes, background, lumen, epithelium and is supervised by manual annotations of a few frames per datasets.
-No manual annotations of individual cells is required.
-Instead the previously segmented nuclei are used as partial annotations under the assumption that they are randomly distributed within the cell compartment.
+The semantic branch predicts 3 classes, background, lumen, epithelium and is supervised by manual annotations of a few frames per datasets. *No manual annotations of individual cells is required.* Instead, the previously segmented nuclei are used as partial annotations under the assumption that they are randomly distributed within the cell compartment.
 Labels of nuclei belonging to multi-nucleated cells are merged based on the tracking information.
 Since only the membrane channel is provided as input, the network is forced to learn to segment cells.
 In practice nuclei are not completely randomly distributed (e.g. corners, tapered elongated cells).
 We therefore also add a regularization term that encourages voxels in unsupervised regions to vote for one of the instances (without enforcing which one) which yield reasonable cell segmentation in most cases.

-To train a model run:
+To train a model ( considerirng the existence of nuclei segmentation and lumen annotations ) run:

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree CellSegmentationTrainingTask